SarahAndyshak/mr-roboger/README.md

 ## Test-Driven Development
 Describe: beepBoop()

-Test: "It should return 1 if something is inputted.
+Test: "It should return 1 if something is inputted."
 Code:
 const n = 1;
 beepBoop(n);